mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105983790/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105983790_9cf0129bc0_h.jpg" width="1205" height="1600" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Yes, that is rocky*

 Trails with "rocky" in the name are a common theme in the Dolly Sods, and they got those names for good reason.
 It took some time, but eventually the rock-strewn trail gave way to milder footing through the forest.
-This allowed me to push a little faster toward my planned campsite near "The Forks", which is where the Left and Right Forks of the Red Creek join.
+This allowed me to push a little faster toward my planned campsite near "The Forks", which is at the confluence of the Left and Right Forks of the Red Creek.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105790458/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105790458_fcdda97c8b_h.jpg" width="1205" height="1600" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *A nice break for the feet*